-Important: Optimize Artwork is a destructive action: objects can be removed, or parts of objects can be redrawn.
+Important: Optimize Artwork is a destructive action: objects can be removed, or split into multiple smaller objects.
 In many cases, editability is limited.
+It is therefore not recommended to run on all artwork, but to run it on targeted objects only, for a specific goal such as simplifying trapping afterwards.